Six of my favorite quotes, matched to real-life Radial health and wellness client experiences, plus lessons learned. Enjoy!

 Our smallest clients often face this challenge.
 They’re great personal trainers, dietitians, physicians, chiropractors, etc., etc. And naturally, their clients love them.
 Inspired, they decide to start their own business.

 Often, they continue to pour all of their energies into being the best wellness professional possible.
-They often spend most of their spare time and discretionary funds on training workshops, professional conferences, continuing ed, and so on.
+They spend most of their spare time and discretionary funds on training workshops, professional conferences, continuing ed, and so on.

 It’s even more important to acquire the skills that will make you a successful business owner.

 Periodically compare the skills you’re using most and investing in to the skills that would most benefit your business at this point in its lifecycle.
-Then develop a plan to get those skills — whether it’s through reading, classes, mentoring, networking, hiring outside experts, or adding staff to your own team.
+Then develop a plan to get those skills—whether it’s through reading, classes, mentoring, networking, hiring outside experts, or adding staff to your own team.

 5) “Success is never permanent.
 Neither is failure.”

 Lake and Martel were co-owners of a yoga business.
-They started the business in 2003 in the Las Vegas vicinity when things were popping!
+They started the business in the Las Vegas vicinity when things were popping!
 The business grew rapidly and profitably, thanks in part to some creative guerrilla marketing techniques that helped get their name out there and attract more clients.

 Then the Vegas economy went to hell in a handbasket.
 They went without a single new paying client for five months.
 And the regulars started vanishing too.
 Pretty scary.
 They were winding down the business when they called us to figure out what to do next.